George Scratchley Brown: Carter Administration

-During the Carter administration, a talk began with the government of Panama handover the Panama Canal and led to the Panama Canal Treaty.
-On September 26, 1977, Brown gave a testimony to House Committee on International Relations regarding his opinion on Panama Canal Treaty.
-Brown's remarks was very essence and Brown also emphasized about the important need of United States use of Canal and instead of ownership.
-Brown also emphasized that the United States Military must had all the access to the Canal, both in wartime and in peace time and its security must be continually assured.
-Brown sees that the capability to defend the Panama Canal in order not to fall into the wrong hand was depend on the cooperation between the United States and Panama.
+During the Carter administration, talks began with the government of Panama handover the Panama Canal that led to the Panama Canal Treaty.
+On 26 September 1977, Brown gave a testimony to the House Committee on International Relations regarding his opinion of the treaty.
+His remarks stressed the importance of United States use of the canal instead of ownership.
+He emphasized that the United States military must have access to the canal, both in war and in peace time and that its security must be continually assured.
+Brown saw that the capability to defend the Panama Canal in order for it not to fall into the wrong hands was dependent on cooperation between the United States and Panama.

-General Brown remained a year within Carter administration, from January 20, 1977, to June 20, 1978.
-During his last tenure as Chairman of the Joint Chiefs of Staff, Brown continued to advise and emphasize to Carter Administration about the importance of the United States Military arsenal modernization and buildup of its deterrence against the potential threat, even-though Carter administration stressed more on Pentagon Budget reduction.
-Many of his colleagues on the Department of Defense and the Joint Staff praised Brown leadership during his tenure as Chairman of the Joint Chiefs of Staff, including former Secretary of Defense Donald Rumsfeld who praised Brown as one of the most brilliant and smartest man he ever worked with.
+Brown remained in Carter administration for a year, from 20 January 1977 to 20 June 1978.
+During his last term as Chairman of the Joint Chiefs of Staff, he continued to advise the Carter Administration about the importance of the United States military arsenal modernization, and the buildup of its deterrence against potential threats, even as the Carter administration stressed Pentagon budget reduction.
+Many of his colleagues on the Department of Defense and the Joint Staff praised his leadership, including Rumsfeld, who praised Brown as one of the most brilliant and smartest man he ever worked with.